-- (1) Non-current Assets: Mainly due to the increase in refundable deposits. - (2) Current Liabilities: Mainly due to the increase in payable of the cash dividend. - (3) Non-current Liabilities: Mainly due to Lease liabilities non-current transfer to Lease liabilities current. - (4) Retained Earnings: Mainly due to 2021 revenue growth led to increase of profits. - (5) Treasury Stock: Mainly due to the increase in the quantities of repurchasing the Company's shares in 2021. - B. Variations of accounting items do not have a significant impact on the Company's financial condition.
+(1) Non-current Assets: Mainly due to the increase in refundable deposits.

+(2) Non-current Liabilities: Mainly due to lease liabilities - non-current reclassified to lease liabilities - current.

+(3) Other Equity: Mainly due to the exchange rate fluctuation in 2022, resulting in change in balance of currency translation differences of foreign operations.

+(4) Treasury Stock: Mainly due to the purchase of the Company's treasury shares in 2022.

+B. Variations of accounting items do not have a significant impact on the Company's financial condition.